ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 author: Roberta
 categories: [Development]
 excerpt: >
-  Feature creep doesn’t just make your game bigger—it quietly reshapes your entire project.
+  Feature creep doesn’t just make your game bigger, it quietly reshapes your entire project.
 Here’s why “just one more feature” is more dangerous than it sounds.
 ---

 # The Hidden Cost of “Just One More Feature” in Game Development